Howdy Doody: Film

+The toy character Woody from the film franchise Toy Story (launched in 1995) draws heavy inspiration from Howdy Doody.

 In the 2008 film Indiana Jones and the Kingdom of the Crystal Skull, Indiana Jones stumbles into a nuclear test facility where the show is playing in one of the houses.
 He takes cover in a refrigerator as the explosion slowly drowns out the sound of the Howdy Doody theme song.